 III.
 PRE-LAB

 A. Design, document, and build a 2-bit four-word shift-register storage unit using two 74LS194 shift-registers without using the parallel load or parallel output capability.
 Of the 74LS194 data (non-control) inputs and outputs, you may use only the serial input and the rightmost (Qd) output.
 For the purposes of this experiment, imagine that the maximum and minimum clock period is specified as 1 millisecond for the 74LS194.
 The registers must be shifted on each clock pulse.
 The clock must run continuously – do not gate the clock (this is bad practice in digital design, why?)
-You may use clock enable or inhibit pins on the chips..
+You may use clock enable or inhibit pins on the chips.

 Signal Definitions: